-Percentage of traditional IRA-owning households with withdrawals in tax years 2007-2016
+Percentage of traditional IRA-owning households in the year indicated with withdrawals in the prior year

-- Withdraw an amount based on the required minimum distribution (RMD) - Withdraw a lump sum based on needs - Withdraw a regular dollar amount - Withdraw a fixed percentage of the account balance - Withdraw an amount based on life expectancy - Some other way
+- Withdraw an amount based on RMD

+- Withdraw a lump sum based on needs

+- Withdraw a regular dollar amount

+- Withdraw a fixed percentage of the account balance

+- Withdraw an amount based on life expectancy

+- Some other way

-\Starting in 2016, the ICI IRA Owners Survey was changed from a dual frame RDD telephone survey to a self-administered online survey on the KnowledgePanel®, a probability-based online panel administered by GfK.
-Please see the box on page 4 for a discussion of the revision to the survey methodology and the effect of that revision on the results.
+^{} Starting in 2016, the ICI IRA Owners Survey was changed from a dual-frame RDD telephone survey to a self-administered online survey on the KnowledgePanel®, a probability-based online panel administered by Ipsos.
+Please see the box on pages 4-5 for a discussion of the revision to the survey methodology and the effect of that revision on the results.

-Reflecting the rules governing distributions from traditional IRAs, households headed by individuals aged 70 or older were much more likely to cite RMDs as the way they calculated their withdrawal amounts, 44 while younger households were much more likely to take lump-sum withdrawals based on needs.
-Among traditional IRA-owning households in mid-2017 with a head of household aged 70 or older and taking a withdrawal in tax year 2016, 97 percent indicated their withdrawal was based on the RMD rules-only 1 percent took lump sums based on needs (Figure 24).
-In contrast, among withdrawing households younger than age 70, 35 percent took lump sums based on needs.
+Reflecting the rules governing distributions from traditional IRAs, households headed by individuals aged 70 or older were much more likely to cite RMDs as the way they calculated their withdrawal amounts, 50 while younger households were much more likely to take lump-sum withdrawals based on needs.
+Among traditional IRA-owning households in mid-2019 with a head of household aged 70 or older and taking a withdrawal in tax year 2018, 94 percent indicated their withdrawal was based on the RMD rules-only 3 percent took lump sums based on needs (Figure 24).
+In contrast, among withdrawing households younger than age 70, 38 percent took RMDs, and 32 percent took lump sums based on needs.